An Overview of Arrest Warrants and Search Warrants

 This article provides information on arrests, arrest warrants, and search warrants.

 An arrest is defined as depriving a person of his or her liberty, usually concerning investigating and preventing crime.
 Once the decision has been made that an arrest is warranted, a police officer will explain to the individual that they are being arrested.
 At this time, they will begin reading their rights according to the Miranda procedures.

-The police officer will place handcuffs on the person and physically restrain them if necessary.
+The police officer will handcuff the person and physically restrain them if necessary.
 The handcuffs are usually placed with the hands behind the body to make it more difficult for the individual to use their hands toward physical violence or escape.
 Handcuffing is done even if the individual is not being violent at the time.

 The individual is then asked to stand or sit in a particular area or placed in the back of the police vehicle.
 This gives the officer time to assess the situation further and speak to other suspects or witnesses.

 Depending on the severity of the crime, they will either be released or incarcerated.
 If the individual is removed, the police may issue a “notice to appear,” specifying where and when a suspect must appear in court for their arraignment.
 If the crime warrants, the individual usually remains incarcerated for some time, pending a judicial bail determination or an arraignment.

-Learn how to Search Public Records to find out about a person’s history.
+Learn how to Search Public Records to learn about a person’s history.

 Arrest Warrants and Search Warrants: Issuance and Procedures

 Most often, the term warrant refers to a specific type of authorization.
 The warrant usually refers to a writ issued by a competent legal officer, most often a judge or magistrate, which commands an otherwise illegal act that would violate individual rights and affords the person executing the writ protection from damages if the act is performed.